Five Evidence-Based Ways to Hone Proprioception

 It would be a safe bet to assume if two types of training were effective, combining them could give your patients compounded results.
 Although there are fewer studies on the effects of combined systems, there is evidence to believe this assumption of efficacy is true.

-In fact, combining training systems can improve daily life, postural control, and might even have a chance to decrease fall risk in the elderly (Kristinsdottir & Baldursdottir 2014).
+In fact, combining training systems can improve daily life, postural control, and might even have a chance to decrease falls risk in older adults (Kristinsdottir & Baldursdottir 2014).

 There no longer appears to be any doubt that training programs can improve proprioception.
 There is a growing consensus about the type, duration, applicability and scope of proprioceptive training (Aman et al. 2014).